MyNameIsTrez/pixel-sorter/README.md

 ## Installation

+These steps have only been tested on my own Ubuntu 24.04.1 machine with an AMD graphics card, but it should be possible to adapt the steps to your own setup.

 1. Clone this repository and `cd` into it
 2. Install the requirements by running `pip install -r requirements.txt`
 3. See all the options by running `python sort.py --help`

+### If installing requirements fails

+You might have a version of Python that is too old or new.

+You can use pyenv to install a new Python version, along your current one:

+1. Run [pyenv's automatic installer](https://github.com/pyenv/pyenv?tab=readme-ov-file#automatic-installer) with `curl https://pyenv.run | bash`
+2. From [pyenv's "Suggested build environment"](https://github.com/pyenv/pyenv/wiki#suggested-build-environment), run `sudo apt update; sudo apt install build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev curl git libncursesw5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev`
+3. Run `pyenv install 3.11`
+4. Run `pyenv virtualenv 3.11.10 pixel-sorter`
+5. Run `pyenv local pixel-sorter`

+You should now be able to go back to step 2 of the earlier `Installation` header.

+You can use the `activate` and `deactivate` commands to switch between your Python environment, and your regular terminal session.

 ## Usage

 1. Generate `heart_rgb2lab.npy` by running `python rgb2lab.py input/heart.png input_npy/heart_rgb2lab.npy`
+2. Start sorting by running `python sort.py input_npy/heart_rgb2lab.npy output_npy/heart_rgb2lab.npy`

+The program will ask you which platform you want to use, and you can run `python extra/opencl_info.py` and `clinfo` to get a list of your available options.

-2. Start sorting by running `python sort.py input_npy/heart_rgb2lab.npy output_npy/heart_rgb2lab.npy` (if the program prints `pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR`, it means you need to install OpenCL)
+If the program prints `pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR`, it means you need to install OpenCL, which can be done with `sudo apt install pocl-opencl-icd`.

+You can run `export PYOPENCL_CTX=0` to pick the 1st available driver ([source](https://mirgecom.readthedocs.io/en/latest/running/device-selection.html#opencl-device-selection)).

 To track the sorting progress, you can open another terminal and run `python lab2rgb.py output_npy/heart_rgb2lab.npy output/heart_lab2rgb.png`, which outputs `output/heart_lab2rgb.png`.